Office Timeline

 John Moore

-John Moore was born in Lincolnshire, England in 1793.
-He immigrated to America in 1830, and settled in Bloomington.
-Moore earned the nickname “Honest John,” and in 1838, he was elected to the legislature.
-Moore recruited volunteers from Illinois to fight in the Mexican-American War, and served as a Lieutenant Colonel in the conflict.
-He would serve as Lieutenant Governor, and was later selected by the legislature to fill the remainder of Milton Carpenter’s term.
-In 1850, Moore became the first Illinois State Treasurer voted into office by the electorate.
+John Moore was born in Lincolnshire, England, in 1793.
+He immigrated to America in 1830 and settled in Bloomington.
+Moore earned the nickname “Honest John” and was elected to the legislature in 1838.
+Moore recruited volunteers from Illinois to fight in the Mexican-American War and served as a Lieutenant Colonel in the conflict.
+He would serve as Lieutenant Governor and was later selected by the legislature to fill the remainder of Milton Carpenter’s term.
+In 1850, Moore became the first Illinois State Treasurer to be voted into office by the electorate.

 (1841-1848)